web-deps/odom/docs/quick-start.md

   HelloWorld.render("#hello-world");
 ```

 Refresh the page and click the button.
 Upon clicking the button, an alert must pop up with the message "Hellow World".
-The `eventListeners` object contains an array under the property `button`.
-The property `button` is a CSS selector for the element (`button`) we wanted to apply an event listener to.
+The `eventListeners` object contained an array under the property `button`.
+The property `button` was a CSS selector for the element (`button`) we wanted to apply an event listener to.
 We can can put as many CSS selectors as we want in `eventListeners`.
-The array contains an object specifying the options for the event listener.
+The array contained an object specifying the options for the event listener.
 The property `type` indicated what type of event we wished to listen to, which in our case was the click event.
 The property `listener` specified the listener we wanted to attach to the event.
-When the button was clicked, the listener show an alert message with the message "Hello World!".
+When the button was clicked, the listener show the alert.
 We can put as many event objects in the array for `button` as we wish to.
-For more information about events, refer to [`eventListeners`](./api/create-component/utils.md#eventlisteners).
+For more information about event hadling, refer to [`eventListeners`](./api/create-component/utils.md#eventlisteners).

 ### Inserting Data